HexxKing/Study_With_Me/README.md

 ## Known Issues and Limitations

 At this stage, I'd like to highlight a few known limitations within the application.
-It's important for both users and contributors to understand areas that might not be fully functional yet:
+It's important for users to understand areas that might not be fully functional yet:

 - At present, the application lacks a backend server, API/CRUD capabilities, database, or authentication mechanisms, limiting the functionalities that can be offered.
 - Users can review the same set of 60 questions, but due to the absence of backend support, refreshing the page will reset the question set, prompting repetition of the same questions.
 - While the application is mobile-friendly, it's important to note that the current styling may not fully optimize the mobile experience aesthetically.

-I am committed to addressing these limitations and actively working on implementing future updates and features to enhance the application's functionality and user experience.

 If you would like to report an issue with the application, please do so [here](https://github.com/HexxKing/Study_With_Me/issues) and inlude the filled out template below: